iocage/iocage/doc/source/networking.rst

 If using VLAN interfaces for the jail host, add the VLAN interface AND parent interface of the VLAN as bridge members.

+**Jails on multiple physical interfaces**

+To have a jail that is multi-homed, it is possible to specify different host interfaces per VNET adapter:

+:samp:`iocage set interfaces="vnet0:bridge0:bge0,vnet1:bridge1:bge1" examplejail`

+:samp:`bridge0` and :samp:`bridge1` must still be created by adding them to :samp:`cloned_interfaces` in :file:`/etc/rc.conf`

 .. index:: Configure Network Interfaces
 .. _Configuring Network Interfaces: